Refugees in New Zealand: Asylum seekers

 New Zealand receives relatively few asylum seekers (the vast majority by air), whose claim is then either approved or declined by the Refugee Status Branch of the Immigration New Zealand, or by the Immigration and Protection Tribunal.
-There has been a considerable drop in the number of the asylum claims each year beginning in the late 1990s.
-In 2016, only 387 refugee status applications were received, with 32% found to be genuine.
-New Zealand is one of a handful of countries that takes the majority of their refugees through a quota system.
-Assistance that addresses asylum seeker's specific needs as they attempt to integrate into New Zealand is limited.
+In 2022/23, 708 refugee status applications were received; in that same time there were 104 people approved at a rate of 21.6%.
+Assistance that addresses asylum seeker's specific needs as they attempt to integrate into New Zealand is very limited.

 Asylum seekers by boat

-New Zealand has had a long-standing concern about boat arrivals of asylum seekers.
+New Zealand has had a long-standing concern about boat arrivals of asylum seekers with particular public concern during the Vietnam War and in the late 1990s.
 New Zealand has been an active participant in the Bali Process to prevent boat arrivals.
-No mass boat arrival has ever made it to New Zealand, although small numbers of arrive by sea and subsequently claimed asylum.
+No mass boat arrival has ever made it to New Zealand, although small numbers of individuals have arrived on passenger, cargo or other boats and subsequently lodged an asylum claim.

 In 2013 a Migration Amendment Bill was introduced which would allow the government to mandatorily detain refugees who arrive by boat in groups of ten or more.
 The bill, colloquially referred to as the Mass Arrivals Bill, was passed as the Migration Amendment Act 2014 but only after Peter Dunne insisted the number rise from ten to thirty people.